14 Best Podcasts on YouTube That Will Inspire You to Start Your Own

 10. Ear Biscuits

 Link Neal and co-host Rhett McLaughlin from Good Mythical Morning also have a weekly podcast, Ear Biscuits.
-The two are no strangers to having one of the best podcasts on YouTube, with over 18 million subscribers on their daily channel, and are slowly building Ear Biscuits with new episodes every week.
+The two are no strangers to having one of the best podcasts on YouTube, with over 18 million subscribers on their daily channel, and are slowly building Ear Biscuits with a new episode every week.

 The two hosts themselves refer to their podcasts as "candid weekly conversations for your entertainment," and they basically just talk about their lives.
 They keep it interesting by sharing the good, the bad, and the ugly, all with a touch of humor.